microsoft/Windows-driver-samples/network/ndis/mux/ReadMe.md

 ### Handling Global Reconfiguration

-All modifications to VELAN configuration are accompanied by PnP reconfigure notifications, i.e. `NetEventReconfigure` events passed to the MUX’s `PnPEventHandler`, `PtPNPHandler`.
-This driver takes a broad approach to handling reconfiguration, which is to simply re-examine all the “UpperBindings” keys for all currently bound adapters, and start off VELANs for any that do not exist – see `PtBootStrapVElans` for details.
+All modifications to VELAN configuration are accompanied by PnP reconfigure notifications, for example, `NetEventReconfigure` events passed to the MUX’s `PnPEventHandler`, `PtPNPHandler`.
+This driver takes a broad approach to handling reconfiguration, which is to simply re-examine all the “UpperBindings” keys for all currently bound adapters, and start off VELANs for any that do not exit, see `PtBootStrapVElans` for details.

 ### Canceling Sends